 No Light For Germination

 You may have heard that seeds don’t require a source of light to germinate.
-That’s true.
+That’s generally true.
 But, some seeds do absolutely require light to germinate properly.

 It’s been our experience that germinating under light is not problematic at all.
 If you think about it, this more closely replicates nature where they day cycle is generally consistent.

 Unless you have space issues that limit you from providing light to your seedlings, it’s not a bad idea to give it to your seedlings.
 Plus, offering light from day one allows the seedlings to transition from germination into growth without further intervention.

 Some examples of seeds that require light to germinate are:

 What is nice about always providing light to all of your seedlings is you just don’t have to worry about any of this to begin with!

 Although not specific to germination, if your seedlings end up “leggy” this is an indication your indoor lighting is not strong enough.
 Plants will “stretch” to try and reach for light when they don’t get enough light.